ejabbered/slpkg/README.rst

 Upgrade
 -------

-From version '2.1.4' you can update slpkg itself with '# slpkg update slpkg'.
+Since the version '2.1.4' you can update slpkg itself with '# slpkg update slpkg'.
-In each slpkg upgrade should track the configuration files in the folder '/etc/slpkg' for changes.
+In each slpkg upgrade you will have to keep track of changes to the configuration files in the directory '/etc/slpkg'.

 Demonstration